 Emory’s Climate Action and Resilience Task Force developed the Resilience Framework at the top of this webpage based on guidance documents from SecondNature.org.
 SecondNature is leading the national effort in developing a resilience framework based on the commitment to climate.

-Below are the key steps in a Resilience Assessment, derived from the Second Nature website.
+Key steps in a Resilience Assessment, derived from Second Nature, include:

 - Understand strengths and assets on campus, in the community, and across both.